sirno/misosoup/README.md

 ## Workflows

 `snakemake` is a useful tool to execute many experiments and gather results.
-In `./workflows` one can find a workflow to execute `misosoup` that can be configured with `workflows/config.yaml`.
-The workflow can be used as follows:
+In `./workflows` you can find a workflow to execute `misosoup`.
+It can be configured in `workflows/config.yaml`.
+With our test data (not part of this repository), the workflow can be used as followed:

 ```bash
 cd workflows